 Note that additional files like the man page or shell completion

 files can not be installed in this way.
-They will be generated by cargo
+They will be generated by cargo and should be available in the cargo target folder (under build).

-to get a list of all available themes for syntax
+Use bat --list-themes to get a list of all available themes for syntax

 highlighting.
-To select the TwoDark
+To select the TwoDark theme, call bat with the

-option or set the BAT_THEME
+--theme=TwoDark option or set the BAT_THEME environment variable to

-in your shell's startup file to
+TwoDark.
+Use export BAT_THEME="TwoDark" in your shell's startup file to

 make the change permanent.
-Alternatively, use bat
+Alternatively, use bats

 configuration file.